akiith/akiith.github.io/_pages/about.md

 ---

 ## **Be**tar **Ci**rcuits **L**aboratory

-"Betar" (बेतार) is a Hindi word meaning "wireless".
+"Betar" (बेतार) is a hindi word meaning "wireless".

 BeCiL @ [IITH](https://www.iith.ac.in/) is exploring and inventing innovative circuit techniques to revolutionize wireless systems.
 Currently we are working on: